Vishwa Yoga

 ...Or Not:

 Although "Practice Teaching" is a part of this training, many people come to our yoga training with no interest in actually teaching.
-They just do it to go deeper into the yogic path for themselves; which really should be the initial impetus for everyone.
+They simply do it to go deeper into the yogic path as they have seen and experienced enough to know that it is a very good and worthy thing to do for oneself' and the world; which really should be the initial impetus for anyone who wants to teach anyway.
 So please do not think that our training is only designed for those who want to teach.
 Our primary goal is about you, as a yogi, on the yogic path to transformation.
-However we do not see teaching as something only to give to others, but a way to sharpen ones own skills and personal development as well.
-Therefore, at least 3 "practice teaches" are required of students before graduating.
-Furthermore, we find that when trainees know they have to do a "practice teach" they tend to retain the information and skills considerably better than if they take up the training as a casual learner.
+However we do not see teaching as something only to give to others, but a way to sharpen ones own skills and personal development.

 If you want to learn something well...